… INCLUDING a profile of Madame Guérin’s representative COLONEL S. A. MOFFAT

 No details have been discovered about the Colonel’s activities in France.
 He arrived back in New York on 05 October 1922, from Le Havre, on the ship ‘La Touraine’.
 Next, he visited Cuba because he arrived back in New York from Havana on 12 November 1922 – on the ship ‘Ulua’.

 In 1923, Samuel married Mrs. Louise Gordon Hawkins (nee Louise Gordon Kettle born 17 April 1881 in Wairoa, New Zealand) in New Zealand.
-Louise had had three children by husband Charles Arthur Beauchamp Pickard Hawkins: Osbert William Arthur Pickard Hawkins (1907); Elizabeth Audrey Pickard Hawkins (1909); Virginia Pickard Hawkins (1913) – all took the Moffat name.
-It is assumed both Louise and Samuel were divorced upon marriage, as opposed to being widow/widower because both spouses can be found alive.
+Louise had had three children by her first husband Charles Arthur Beauchamp Pickard Hawkins: Osbert William Arthur Pickard Hawkins (1907); Elizabeth Audrey Pickard Hawkins (1909); Virginia Pickard Hawkins (1913) – all took the Moffat name.
+It is assumed both Louise and Samuel were each divorced upon marrying, as opposed to being widow/widower because both spouses can be found alive.

 On 04 September 1923, the Auckland Star’s ‘Personal’ column notified readers that “Colonel S. A. Moffatt and Mrs. Moffatt, of New York, arrived by this morning’s express from Wellington, and are staying at the Grand Hotel.”
 They were there for Colonel Moffat to see the new Mrs. Moffat and her children set sail for Seattle, a week later on the 11th.